 If you try this colorful and easy Cajun Tofu Scramble I would LOVE to see a photo!
 Just tag @myquietkitchen on instagram.
-And remember you can always leave feedback below in the comments and rate the recipe in the recipe card.
-Enjoy!
+And remember you can always leave feedback below in the comments and rate the recipe below.

 Cajun Tofu Scramble

 - 2 stalks celery, chopped (about 1/2 cup)